 Learn how to punch needle with this easy step-by-step tutorial.
 Punch needle embroidery makes beautiful cushion covers, pillows, framed pictures, wall hangings, and even rugs.
 The item you make really depends on the size of the needle and the type of yarn you use.
-Punch needle embroidery does need some special tools, but the process is really simple.
+Punch needle craft does need some special tools, but the process is really simple.
+This tutorial will lead you through step by step, showing you how do punch needles work and give you all the punch needle instructions for this new hobby.

 How Does Punch Needle Work?